dgatf/msrc/README.md

 ### ESC

-The ESC telemetry can be ESC serial data or PWM signal (from the ESC or RPM sensor)
+The ESC telemetry can be ESC serial data, PWM signal or Castle Link

 ESC protocols implemented: